Bites and Stings: Flu-Like SymptomsSkip to the navigation

 - Lyme disease , a bacterial disease that can be passed by the bite of a deer tick.
 Symptoms begin within 3 weeks of a bite and often include an expanding red rash in addition to flu-like symptoms.

-- Encephalitis caused by the West Nile virus.
-West Nile virus is spread to people by infected mosquitoes.
+- Encephalitis caused by infected mosquitoes.
+The West Nile virus is one type of infection that may be spread by mosquitoes.
 Most infections are mild.
 Symptoms usually appear within 3 to 15 days of the bite.

 - Malaria , which is caused by a parasite that infects human liver cells and red blood cells.
 Malaria is an infectious disease carried by certain mosquitoes.
 Symptoms in the early stages of malaria can be similar to those of many other illnesses caused by bacterial, viral, or parasitic infections.
 You may have malaria if you have symptoms of malaria and you have been in an area where malaria is present (such as Central or South America, Africa, or Asia), especially in the past 2 months.